JBR90/CV/README.md

 I am a full stack developer looking for a role where I can continue to develop my learning and face new challenges in a collaborative environment.

-I graduated from Brighton University with a first class honours degree in Music Production, I am currently working as a head of department of Computer Science and the Strategic ICT lead within an Academy school and 6 form college in East London.
+I graduated from Brighton University with a first class honours degree in Music Production.
+I am currently working as a head of department of Computer Science and the Strategic ICT lead within an Academy school and 6 form college in East London and as a freelance web developer.

-I am currently studying in my own time to bring my developer skills to a more professional level.
+I am currently studying in my own time to make a career change to a full stack developer position.
 I love the constant new challenges presented, researching and trying out new technologies, problem solving, learning design patterns and best code practice.
 I am looking for a job where I can continue to progress and learn from other more experienced developers.